wevm/viem/site/docs/clients/chains.md

 ## Custom Chains

-You can also extend wagmi to support other EVM-compatible chains by building your own chain object that inherits the `Chain` type.
+You can also extend viem to support other EVM-compatible chains by building your own chain object that inherits the `Chain` type.

 ```ts
 import { defineChain } from 'viem'